Ask the Deep: Reception

 Edward Hancox rated the album 5 out of 5 in his review for Iceland Review.
 He described the album as "a thing of dark beauty" and "something truly unique".

 Ian King of PopMatters gave the album a rating of 7 out of 10 and described the album as "bigger and darker than its predecessor".
 He highlighted "Sóley's unique and arresting voice, which can conjure fairy worlds all on its own".

 James Appleyard rated the album 8 out 10 in a review for The Line of Best Fit.
 He noted the album's lyrics "hark back to a traditionally macabre narrative style readily present in Icelandic culture" and "Sóley manages to draw you into her world giving you a warm embrace with skeleton hands".
 While Appleyard felt the songs on Ask the Deep were not "as immediate as those on Sóley's previous output", he praised the album for showcasing "introspective pop".

 Tom Haugen of New Noise Magazine noted that "Sóley extends deeper into introspective song craft" compared to her first album, and "gentle pop moments are often buried under moody atmospheres and dark fairy tales" on Ask the Deep, which "encapsulates the imagination and mystery that seems endemic to Icelandic music".

+NBHAP magazine named Ask the Deep its "Album of the Week" and reviewer Norman Fleischer rated the album 4.7 stars out of 5.
+Fleischer described the album as "a captivating and diversified piece of ambitious dark songwriter pop" and one that "[gave] an insight into the fragile and sometimes even morbid thoughts of the songwriter".
+He added that "there's substance in every note and honesty in all of these ten melodies" and called the album overall "haunting, honest and ambitious".

 In a more mixed review for Consequence magazine, Sasha Geffen felt that the album "grazes a darkness that [Sóley is] unwilling to plumb thoroughly" and noted that "the songs [...] rarely [plunge] into the sadness and anger that show themselves in flickers throughout her lyrics".
 The songs "Devil" and "Follow Me Down" were selected as the essential tracks from the album.